-Andrew is a former Convenor of Barwon Region Youth Affairs Network, Committee member of Geelong & District Day Nursery, Secretary of Villamanta Disability Rights Legal Service, member of Geelong Legacy and Corio Bay Rowing Club.
+Andrew is a former Convenor of Barwon Region Youth Affairs Network and member of Geelong Legacy and Corio Bay Rowing Club.

 Andrew is a former President of Geelong District Nursing Service and Geelong Community Health Service and a former Board Member of Barwon Health.

 Neville Porter is an Ordinary Member of Villamanta's Committee of Management.
-Neville has been on the Committee since it started 27 years ago.
+Neville has been on the Committee since it started 28 years ago.